acabanela/entrepreneurship-sp24-group3/README.md

 - Analysis of detected emotions over time with visualizations
 - Web interface for interacting with the application

+  ## Model
+  VGG-Face model

+  ## Training
+  For the DeepFace library used in the application, the default trained models are based on the VGG-Face model.
+These models are trained on the VGG-Face dataset, which consists of millions of facial images across thousands of identities.
+The VGG-Face model is known for its high accuracy in facial recognition and attribute detection tasks.
+## Dataset
+The model uses the FER2013 dataset, which contains facial images labeled with seven different emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.

 ## Dependencies

 - Python 3.8